0lvin/LightSensor/README.md

 # LightSensor

 Manage screen brightness by image from front camera.

+The app, originally titled 'camera as light sensor' on Google Play, has been discontinued and removed from the store.
+It is no longer supported and will not receive any further updates.

+Feel free to fork and customize.

 # Privacy Policy